renehorstmann/Pixelc/README.md

     - set the text poses to an integral position
   - custom index.html
   - file up n download
+- dither draws kernels next to each other
+- dither inverts the kernel (white - kernel color)
 - dont draw multiple times if pos not changed
 - config
   - each module may load and save config.json